everypinio/hardpy/docs/examples/multiple_stands.md

 The example implements the launch of two stands and three CouchDB Instances.

 Each stand will record reports on the conducted testing in the CouchDB Instance assigned to it in the **runstore** and **statestore** databases.

-The third CouchDB Instance is needed to store reports in the **repot** database on each conducted test of each stand.
+The third CouchDB Instance is needed to store reports in the **report** database on each conducted test of each stand.

 You can learn more about storing reports here [Couchdb instance](../documentation/database.md#couchdb-instance).